 Radiation therapy.
 The goal of radiation is to kill cancer cells by using high energy X-rays.
-This treatment is used to shrink a tumor before surgery or to treat any remaining cancer cells after surgery or areas of cancer spread (metastasis).
+This treatment is used to treat any remaining cancer cells after surgery or areas of cancer spread (metastasis).

 Chemotherapy.
 The goal of chemotherapy is to shrink the adrenal cancer, by stopping the growth of cancer cells, while also reducing the chance that the cancer will spread to other parts of the body.

 Doctors are always looking for new ways to treat adrenal cancer.
 These new methods are tested in clinical trials.
 Before beginning treatment, a person should ask a doctor if there are any clinical trials available that he or she should consider.

 A: Clinical trials are studies of new kinds of cancer treatments.
 Doctors conduct clinical trials to learn about how well new treatments work and what their side effects are.
 If they look promising, they are then compared to the current treatment to see if they work better or have fewer side effects.
 People who participate in these studies may benefit from access to new treatments before the FDA approves them.
 Participants also help further our understanding of cancer and help future cancer patients.